-Boundary Location and Research
+Boundary Location and Research 3.00

 The principles and practices for boundary location and research are presented in this course.
 The public land system will be covered in detail along with the principles for performing surveys.
-Prereg 607-173 - Land Surveving Fundamentals
+PREREQUISITES: 607-173 - Land Surveying Fundamentals

-Geographical Information Systems I
+Geographical Information Systems | 2.00

-This is an introductory course into GIS (Geographical Information Systems), GIS terminology, data structure, and data analysis based on spatial parameters.
-Students learn how to manipulate, parse, combine, and even build basic geographical databases... including utilizing handheld GPS receivers and incorporating the data.
+This is an introductory course into GIS 1.00 (Geographical Information Systems), GIS terminology, data structure, and data analysis based on spatial parameters.
+Students learn how to manipulate, parse, combine, and even build basic geographical databases...including utilizing handheld GPS receivers and incorporating the data.
 Applications ranging from land record management to marketing to political science are addressed.

-Geographical Information Systems II
+Geographical Information Systems II 3.00

-This is the second course in the Geographical Information System series (GIS).
+This is the second course in the Geographical Information System series

+(GIS).
 Students explore the conceptual framework of geographic information systems and spatial modeling and develop GIS database abilities through group and self- selected projects.
 Emphasis is on independent learning and synthesis of GIS into the student's studies.

-Civil Technology Internship
+607-119 Civil Technology Internship

-Satisfactory completion of at least 80 hours of relevant work experience in the field approved by the head instructor and documented by the employer.
+Satisfactory completion of at least 80 hours of relevant work experience in the documented by the employer.

-AutoCAD Applications for Civil Technicians
+607-124 AutoCAD Applications for Civil Technicians

 This course furthers the application of CAD techniques already developed...expanding into three dimensional design and analysis.
-Students learn how to develop a Digital Terrain Model (DTM) based on survey shots. produce existing contours, cut existing profiles and cross sections.
+Students learn how to develop a Digital Terrain Model (DTM) based on survey shots, produceexisting contours, cut existing profiles and cross sections.
 Students also learn how to develop three dimensional objects and develop 3-D animated walk thru(s) for visual presentation of student designs...including developing 3-D animated walk- thru(s) of DTM's obtained from field surveys.
-Prereg 607-170 - AutoCAD for Construction Sciences
+PREREQUISITES: 607-170 -AutoCAD for Construction Sciences